Boston University: Paris campus

-Washington, DC Campus
+Washington, D.C. campus

-In Washington, D.C., BU has internship, journalism and management programs.
+In Washington, D.C., Boston University offers internship, journalism and management programs.
 Students study in the university's building on Massachusetts Avenue in Dupont Circle and take advantage of the city by interning at different locations.
 In 2011, the university completed construction of a new, multistory residence to house students in the program featuring touch-less entry cards for security and suites with communal kitchens, right next to the Woodley Park Metro station.
 The Multimedia and Journalism program allows students to act as Washington, D.C. correspondents for newspapers and television stations across the Northeast and New England while interning at major news outlets in the city, as well as at many PR internships in politics, government and public affairs.
 Internship opportunities are also offered in a wide variety of sectors for students enrolled in other BU Study Abroad Washington programs.

-Sydney Campus
+Sydney campus

-In Sydney, BU has internship, management, film festival, travel writing, engineering, and School of Education programs that vary based on semester.
+In Sydney, Australia, Boston University has internship, management, film festival, travel writing, engineering, and School of Education programs that vary based on semester.
 Around 150 students live in the university's building in Chippendale developed by Tony Owen Partners.
 The building uses "fissures to provide maximum solar access to bedrooms as well as natural ventilation throughout the building".
 The building opened in the beginning of 2011 and features underground classrooms, a lecture hall, office space, library, and a roof patio.

 Other internship and study abroad opportunities are available through the Study Abroad office.